dik304sh/dik304sh/README.md

 Focused on deriving actionable insights from complex data sets.

 **Aspiring Data Analyst** | Excel · SQL · Power BI · Python
-📍 Pune,India | 💼 Immediate Joiner | 📊 Open to Data Analyst Roles
+📍 Pune, India | 💼 Immediate Joiner | 📊 Open to Data Analyst Roles

 ---

 ## About Me
 A highly analytical and driven Data Analyst dedicated to transforming raw data into strategic business solutions.
-I leverage proficiency in SQL, Python (Pandas/NumPy), Power BI, and Tableau to perform end-to-end analysis, from data cleaning and modeling to dynamic KPI dashboard creation.
-My focus is on data storytelling—translating complex metrics into clear, decision-making narratives for stakeholders.
+I leverage proficiency in SQL, Python (Pandas/NumPy), Power BI, and Tableau to perform end-to-end analysis, from data cleaning and modeling to dynamic KPI dashboard creation.My focus is on accurate analysis and presenting insights clearly for better decision-making.
 ---

 ##   Skills